oleg-nenashev/oleg-nenashev/consulting/README.md

 I am open to new consulting projects.
 This includes full-time projects, fractional, and advisory roles.

+If you are interested,
+you can also find my contacts [here](../contacts.md).

 ## Pro Bono Consulting

 In my consulting work, I want to prioritize projects of social importance, like green tech, sustainability, efficient developer tools, or companies that `#StandWithUkraine`.
 Pro-bono consulting for nonprofits and foundations is possible, too.

 If you are from an open source community or a non-profit organization and looking for help or advice,